 Starting from seed or, better still, purchasing potted plants or seedlings from a nursery, are the best – and quickest – ways to get started.

-You’ll want to start seeds indoors in a rich potting soil 10-12 weeks before your expected last frost date.
+You’ll want to start seeds indoors in a rich potting soil 10 to 12 weeks before your expected last frost date.
 Plant seeds 1/8 inch deep and keep the soil moist but not waterlogged.

-Place the seed trays or pots in a warm place or on a warming mat set at 75°F. They need temps of 75-80°F to germinate, which typically takes about two weeks.
+Place the seed trays or pots in a warm place or on a warming mat set at 75°F. They need temps of 75 to 80°F to germinate, which typically takes about two weeks.